Building Your Family with Secondary Infertility

 Remember, it takes egg and sperm to make a baby; and men aren't immune to fertility issues.
 At least 30% of infertility is attributed to the male partner.
 Secondary infertility factors related to sperm include:

 A semen analysis is a simple test to determine sperm count, motility, and morphology.
 These numbers can change over time, especially if the individual had significant changes in medical history.
-If you or your partner are concerned about this issue, it is a good idea to seek support and guidance from a fertility specialist.
+If you or your partner are concerned about this issue, it is a good idea to seek support and.